Future stability of the FLRW spacetime for a large class of perfect fluids: Introduction

 In \S \ref{section:2}, we employ the variables \eqref{e:q}--\eqref{e:denstydif} and the wave gauge \eqref{E:WAVEGAUGE}--\eqref{4.5} to write the conformal Einstein system, given by \eqref{3.11}, as a symmetric hyperbolic system, see \eqref{4.26}--\eqref{4.28}, that is singular in $\tau$.
 The method of this transformation comes from \cite{Oliynyk2016a} originally.

-In \S \ref{section:3}, we further write conformal Euler equation \eqref{e:cEu1} as the non-degenerated singular symmetric hyperbolic system satisfying the conditions in the Appendix \ref{section:3.5} for Makino-type $(1)$ and $(2)$ fluids respectively.
-This section is the main innovation of this article and the goal of this section is to arrive at equations \eqref{symmetric-Euler} and \eqref{lower-case}.
+In \S \ref{section:3}, we further write conformal Euler equation \eqref{e:cEu1} as the non-degenerated singular symmetric hyperbolic system satisfying the conditions in the Appendix \ref{section:3.5} for \textit{Fluids} $(I)$ and $(II)$ fluids respectively.
+This section is the main innovation of this article and the goal of this section is to derive equations \eqref{symmetric-Euler} and \eqref{lower-case}.
 The key to achieve this goal is to choose the right variables.
-For Makino-type $(1)$, we propose a four-step process to reach it and for Makino-type $(2)$, the appropriate variable of velocity is $u_i$ instead of $u^j$.
+For \textit{Fluids} $(I)$, we propose a four-step process and for \textit{Fluids} $(II)$, we use the appropriate variable of velocity $u_i$ instead of $u^i$.